infiniteflight/infiniteflight-docs/flying-guide/atc-communication/en-route.md

 Step 1

 : If you were sent "Frequency change approved, good day" then there is currently no controller active in your area - we recommend just tuning out of the current frequency by tapping "Tune out of [airport ICAO code] [facility]" and continuing en-route.
-If you have been handed off to an active frequency, it will give you the two options, either "Send & Switch" (which will reply and automatically tune you to the next frequency) or "Send" (which will reply but you will then need to tune to the next frequency manually)
+If you have been handed off to an active frequency, it will give you two options, either "Send & Switch" (which will reply and automatically tune you to the next frequency) or "Send" (which will reply but you will then need to tune to the next frequency manually)